ZioulePang/Artisted-Controlled-Highlights-and-Shadow/README.md

+This project is a reproduction of the papers "Stylized_highlights_for_cartoun_ rendering_ and_animation" and “Shading Rig: Dynamic Art-directable Stylised Shading for 3D Characters”

 # Artists controlled Shading
-该项目是对“Stylized_highlights_for_cartoon_rendering_and_animation”论文的复现

-项目主要内容为渲染卡通风格的高光，并将其细分为4个部分，分别为Scale，Rotation，Translation，Squaring。
+The main content of highlights part is to render cartoon style highlights and divide it into four parts, namelyScale，Rotation，Translation，Squaring。

 Comparison as follows：

-高光部分：
+Highlights：
 <img width="173" alt="image" src="https://github.com/ZioulePang/Artisted-Controlled-Highlights-and-Shadow/assets/93811399/12c96794-2d1a-49a2-a8aa-4df36181e26f">
 <img width="173" alt="image" src="https://github.com/ZioulePang/Artisted-Controlled-Highlights-and-Shadow/assets/93811399/9a0d5ac4-8fad-43eb-8818-7bd0ed421e09">